Skip to content

 Glaucoma Drainage Device (Tube Shunt Surgery)

-A glaucoma drainage device (GDD) is an implant also called an aqueous shunt or tube shunt.
-It consists of a silicone tube and a plate.
-The tube is inserted into the eye, and the plate is fixed onto the sclera near the equator of the eye.
-Aqueous humor is drained through the tube to the plate outside the eye, where it is absorbed by surrounding tissues through a fibrous capsule that forms around the plate 4 to 6 weeks after surgery 1).
+A glaucoma drainage device (GDD), also called an aqueous shunt or tube shunt, is an implant composed of a silicone tube and a plate.
+The tube is inserted into the eye, and the plate is fixed onto the sclera near the equator of the globe.
+Aqueous humor is directed through the tube to the plate outside the eye, where it is absorbed by surrounding tissues through a fibrous capsule that forms around the plate 4 to 6 weeks after surgery1).

-It is positioned as a treatment option for glaucoma cases where conventional filtering surgery (trabeculectomy) fails to control intraocular pressure.
-The tube can be inserted into the anterior chamber or the vitreous cavity, depending on the presence of vitreous and the target intraocular pressure.
+It is considered a treatment option for glaucoma cases where conventional filtering surgery (trabeculectomy) fails to control intraocular pressure.
+The tube can be inserted into the anterior chamber or the vitreous cavity, and the choice depends on the presence of the vitreous and the target intraocular pressure.

-In Japan, two types of glaucoma drainage devices are available under insurance coverage (since 2012): Baerveldt® glaucoma implant and Ahmed® glaucoma valve.
-The Express® glaucoma filtration device without a plate is also approved 12).
+In Japan, two types of devices are available under insurance coverage (since 2012): Baerveldt® glaucoma implant and Ahmed® glaucoma valve.
+The Ex-PRESS® glaucoma filtration device, which has no plate, is also approved12).

 For primary open-angle glaucoma (POAG), GDD is not recommended as a first-line surgery.
-It should be considered in reoperation cases.
-Evidence for normal-tension glaucoma (NTG) is insufficient, and further investigation is needed12).
+It should be considered in cases of reoperation.
+Evidence regarding normal-tension glaucoma (NTG) is insufficient, and further investigation is needed12).

-Q Which patients are indicated for tube shunt surgery?
+Q Which patients are suitable for tube shunt surgery?

 A

-The main indications are cases where trabeculectomy with antimetabolites has failed, or cases with severe conjunctival scarring due to previous surgery (recommendation grade 1B)12).
+The main indications are cases where trabeculectomy with antimetabolites has failed, or cases with severe conjunctival scarring due to prior surgery12).
 It is also indicated for conditions where trabeculectomy is unlikely to succeed, such as neovascular glaucoma, uveitic glaucoma, and ICE syndrome.
 For primary open-angle glaucoma, it is not recommended as a first surgery but should be considered in reoperation cases.

 Since GDD is a treatment for glaucoma itself, understanding the clinical features relevant to the indication is important.
 In cases with the following disease types or background factors, the success rate of trabeculectomy is reduced, and GDD is considered.